berylliumsec/nebula_watcher/README.md

 --clear_state : Use this flag if you want to start the script without using the previous state.
 This can be helpful for debugging purposes.
 --help: display the above options

+**IMPORTANT**

+**Note that your plain-text nmap results should be in the a directory called results.
+The output diagram will be written into the current working directory.
+You may have to zoom into the diagram if you have a lot of IP addresses with open ports**.

-A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.
+**A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.**

 ## How It Works

 - The script first parses the NMAP scan results to identify open ports on different IP addresses.